 Keyboard shortcut (Shift + F11)

-Object ID, material ID, and depth channel
+Object ID, material ID, and depth and Alpha Channel

 Automatic naming